Apricot Mud Hen Cake Bars

 - 1 cup apricot preserves

 - Preheat oven to 350°.
 In a large bowl, cream butter and sugar until light and fluffy.
-Add egg yolks, one at a time, beating well after each addition.
+Add egg yolks, 1 at a time, beating well after each addition.
 Beat in vanilla.
 In another bowl, whisk flour and salt; beat into creamed mixture.
 Spread into a greased 13x9-in. baking pan.
 Bake until a toothpick inserted in center comes out clean, 12-15 minutes.

 - Meanwhile for meringue, with clean beaters, beat egg whites with cream of tartar on medium speed until foamy.
 Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form; gently fold in pecans.